TD22057/insteon-mqtt/docs/mqtt.md

 The dawn/dusk change defines the following variables for templates:

    - 'is_dawn' is 1 for dawn, 0 for dusk
-   - 'is_dawn_str' is "on" for dawn", "off" for dusk
+   - 'is_dawn_str' is "on" for dawn, "off" for dusk
    - 'is_dusk' is 1 for dusk, 0 for dawn
-   - 'is_dusk_str' is "on" for dusk", "off" for dawn
+   - 'is_dusk_str' is "on" for dusk, "off" for dawn
    - 'state' is "dawn" or "dusk"

 A sample motion sensor topic and payload configuration is: